- Who makes Patebury products?

 What shipping method do you use within Australia?

-We use Australia Post, and send orders with Registered Post.
-This service is insured and delivery is confirmed with identification.
+We use Australia Post, and send orders with Regular Parcel Post.
+This service has delivery confirmed with a signature.
 The expected delivery time is 2 business days.

 What shipping method do you use Internationally?